Which Explanation Should I Choose? A Function Approximation Perspective to Characterizing Post Hoc Explanations

 \textbf{Recommendation for choosing among explanation methods.} In general, choose methods that satisfy the guiding principle of model recovery in the input domain in question.
-For continuous data, use additive continuous noise methods (e.g. \SmoothGrad, \Grads, \CLIME) or modified multiplicative continuous noise methods (e.g. \IntGrad, \GradtimesInput) as described in \S \ref{sub-secn:choose-N}.
-For binary data, use binary noise methods (e.g. \LIME, \KSHAP, \Occlusion).
-Given the lack of methods for discrete noise, in case of discrete data, design novel explanation methods using the LFA framework with discrete noise neighbourhoods.
-Within each domain, choosing among appropriate methods boils down to determining the perturbation neighbourhood most suitable in the given context.
+For continuous data, use additive continuous noise methods (e.g., \SmoothGrad, \Grads, \CLIME) or modified multiplicative continuous noise methods (e.g., \IntGrad, \GradtimesInput) as described in Section~\S\ref{sub-secn:choose-N}.
+For binary data, use binary noise methods (e.g., \LIME, \KSHAP, \Occlusion).
+Given that methods that use discrete noise do not exist, in case of discrete data, design novel explanation methods using the LFA framework with discrete noise neighbourhoods.
+Within each input domain, choosing among appropriate methods boils down to determining the perturbation neighbourhood most suitable in the given context.